Aptcoder/Online-tutoring-app-API/readme.md

 # Online Tutoring App

+**Considerations :**
-**Considerations :** An admin login detail :
+* An admin login detail :
         ```{
             "email" : "omilosamuel@gmail.com",
             "password" : "wonderful"
         }```
     Trying to access a route without proper authentication would give a 403 status
+* All routes require authentication,Every user must be signed in to access the routes

 ### info :
     title : Online tutoring app